 (b) A devisee who fails to survive the testator by one hundred twenty (120) hours is deemed to have predeceased the testator, unless the will of the decedent contains language dealing explicitly with simultaneous deaths or deaths in a common disaster or requiring that the devisee survive by a stated period of time in order to take under the will.

 Based upon this provision, you can override the 5-day rule by inserting a provision in your will that determines who inherits in the event an intended beneficiary predeceases you or dies at the same time.
-An estate attorney can help make sure issues of survivorship are comprehensively covered in your will or trust so that your intended heirs benefit from your estate and not someone you do not want to inheit.
+A Clarksville estate planning attorney can help make sure issues of survivorship are comprehensively covered in your will or trust so that your intended heirs benefit from your estate and not someone you do not want to inheit.